 - Coordinated mental health counseling

-To be admitted to Hightower Place, an American Society of Addiction Medicine (ASAM) assessment and a pre-authorization within the last 90 days by Magellan (MBC) is required.
-A candidate must have a chronic substance abuse problem that has significantly affected other areas of their life and a structured living environment is needed.
+To be admitted to Hightower Place, an American Society of Addiction Medicine (ASAM) assessment and insurance pre-authorization.
+A candidate that has substance use disorder that has significantly affected other areas of their life and a structured living environment is needed.
 Potential patients must also exhibit a willingness to participate in the treatment planning process and work toward established goals to change their life.

 What to Bring

 Clothing for a week or so, (including exercise clothing but no tank tops ), tennis shoes, swim suit, a 30+ day supply of prescription medications (must be in original bottle with physician orders on them), personal toiletry items, driver’s license or photo ID and a copy of your insurance, if applicable.
 You may also bring your own pillow (all other bedding provided), money for snack machines (less than $50), AA/NA reading materials, small personal items such as photos, laundry basket or bag.

 You may NOT bring knives, straight razors or other weapons, illegal drugs or alcohol, non-prescribed medications, food or beverages of any kind, or pets.
 ASAC is not responsible for lost or stolen items.
 The first 7 days at Hightower Place, patients are restricted from cell phones, TV’s, iPods, and laptops.
 Then according to patient’s progress and compliance they regain these items.

 Hightower Place treatment programs incorporate weekly multi-family group sessions as needed and Saturday and Sunday visits.
 Family involvement in the treatment and recovery process has been a proven way to encourage and support a successful recovery.